Football is undoubtedly the nation’s favourite sport, with many Saudi’s living and breathing the beautiful game.

 ABOUT THE PROGRAM

-The Saudi Scholarship for Developing Football Talent Program is an investment by the General Sports Authority (GSA) into the future of Saudi Arabian football, training the Kingdom’s 30 most talented players under the age of 20, in the first year, in an elite performance centre located in Salou, Spain.
+The Saudi Scholarship for Developing Football Talent Program is an investment by the Ministry of Sport into the future of Saudi Arabian football, training the Kingdom’s 30 most talented players under the age of 20, in the first year, in an elite performance centre located in Salou, Spain.
 The four-year scholarship will provide best-in-class training by a highly experienced European coaching staff, in addition to regular matches and tournaments against some of Europe’s best clubs, academies and national teams.